Glavo/kala-compress/README.md

   * [`io.pack200.Pack200`](https://github.com/pack200/pack200)
 * You can use `Pack200Utils.setPack200Provider(String provider)` to specify specific implementations to use, including those not in the list above.

-A small number of methods that accept the `File` and accept encoding represented by `String` have been removed.
-Please use `Path` and `Charset` instead.
+A small number of methods that accept the `File` have been removed, please use the `Path` instead.

 ## Modules

 **Note: Kala Compress is in beta phase.
 Although it is developed based on mature Apache Commons Compress and has passed all tests, it may still be unstable.
 I may need to make some adjustments to the API before releasing to production.**

-The latest Kala Compress version is `1.21.0.1-beta2`.
+The latest Kala Compress version is `1.21.0.1-beta3`.

 You can add dependencies on Kala Compress modules as follows: